lsst-tstn/tstn-020/index.rst

     In these cases, this step will be simply verifying any required work was performed and continuing to the next step.
     Jira should be used to track those activities.

-    The Jira ticket should also be used to track the work done on those cases where a more involved analysis is required, e.g., in dome and/or on sky data acquisition, EFD queries, data processing etc.
+    The Jira ticket should also be used to track the work done on those cases where a more involved analysis is required, e.g., in-dome and/or on-sky data acquisition, EFD queries, data processing etc.
     Any ancillary software or data product required during this process should be properly managed using git.
     When working with Telescope and Site components, any software required during this process should be stored in a git repository in `T&S GitHub organization <https://github.com/orgs/lsst-ts>`__, and should follow the standard `T&S development workflow guidelines <https://tssw-developer.lsst.io>`__.
     This includes, but is not limited to, EFD queries, Jupyter notebooks, other data analysis routines (regardless of the programming language) and so on.